-The Student Learning Assessment Program collaborates with academic programs and departments across campus by providing resources, planning tools, and consultative services for learning assessment-related activities.
+The Student Learning Assessment (SLA) initiative collaborates with academic programs and departments across campus by providing resources, planning tools, and consultative services for learning assessment-related activities.
 DoIT Academic Technology partners with the Office of the Provost around digital learning assessment tools including digital course evaluation and institutional-level surveys, program assessment (learning objectives, plans and annual reports), digital syllabi, direct assessment and Student Digital Ecosystem integration pilots.
 Multiple DoIT AT services contribute to these efforts including Learn@UW-Madison, Learner Digital Ecosystem and our Project Management Group.

 Supporters of Information Technology Academy (ITA)

 Information Technology Academy (ITA) is a joint effort between DoIT Academic Technology, the UW-Madison PEOPLE Program and the Office of the Vice Chancellor for Administration and Finance.
 In addition, the generosity of our many sponsors contributes to the programs’ successes.
 Our sponsors include the Wisconsin Department of Public Instruction, American Family Insurance, WTN Media, , Presidio – Wisconsin, and individual donors.